it-innovation/sam/doc/concepts.rst

 Objects
 -------
-We assume that the system being modelled is an object-capabilities system.
-The system contains a set of objects, which hold references to each other.
+Normally, the system being modelled is an object-capabilities system: the system contains a set of objects, which hold references to each other.
 Objects may create other objects.
 The rules for access propagation are as follows:

 * An object A can only invoke (send a message to) another object B if it holds a reference to it: